 Once you accept your mammalian nature, you actually waste less attention on these social comparisons.
 Instead of getting hooked on analyzing them, you just accept that a mammal brain generates these thoughts and then move on to the next thought.
 You free your cortex for new information about how to get what you need.

-The quirky habits of the mammalian brain are explained in my new book, Meet Your Happy Chemicals, and on my I, Mammal website.
+The quirky habits of the mammalian brain are explained in my books, Meet Your Happy Chemicals, I, Mammal, and Beyond Cynical.